Azure/iotedge-lorawan-starterkit/README.md

 - Experimental support of MAC commands
 - Multi-gateway support

+## Updating Existing Installations

-If you want to upgrade a LoRa Gateway running our software 0.2.0-preview to the current 0.3.0-preview, follow [this guide](#updating-existing-installations-from-020-preview-to-030-preview).
+If you want to update a LoRa Gateway running our software 0.2.0-preview to the current 0.3.0-preview, follow [this guide](#updating-existing-installations-from-020-preview-to-030-preview).

 ## Current limitations